game-fuse/game-fuse-cs/com.gamefuse.sdk/CONTRIBUTING.md

 - Update the documentation when adding or modifying features
 - Use XML documentation comments for all public APIs
 - Keep the README and other documentation files up-to-date

-## License

-By contributing to the GameFuse SDK, you agree that your contributions will be licensed under the same [MIT License](LICENSE) that covers the project.